Jon Heder: Early life

-Heder was born in Fort Collins, Colorado, the son of Helen (née Brammer) and physician James Heder.
+Heder was born on October 26, 1977, in Fort Collins, Colorado, the son of Helen (née Brammer) and physician James Heder.
 He has an identical twin brother, Dan; an older sister, Rachel; an older brother, Doug; and two younger brothers, Adam and Matt.
 He is of Swedish descent, and is a nephew by marriage of former NFL player Vai Sikahema.
 When he was about two years old, he and his parents moved to Salem, Oregon.
 He attended Walker Middle School in Salem and graduated from South Salem High School in 1996, where he was a member of the swim team and drama club.
 He is also an Eagle Scout, and served as a Scoutmaster in 2010.

 A 2002 alumnus of Brigham Young University, Heder worked on the short animated film Pet Shop.
-When his acting career gained traction, he did not return to complete the work he had started on the short, though his name still appears in the credits.
 While attending BYU, he befriended Jared Hess and starred in Hess' short film Peluca, which was later expanded into Napoleon Dynamite.